Canon 1Ds Mark III vs Nikon D750

-The Canon EOS-1Ds Mark III and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in August 2007 and September 2014.
+The Canon EOS-1Ds Mark III and the Nikon D750 are two digital cameras that were announced, respectively, in August 2007 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Nikon D750

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Nikon D750 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably smaller (34 percent) than the Canon 1Ds Mark III.
 Moreover, the D750 is substantially lighter (46 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.